Athena-Types/Bean/README.md

 ## Writing a Bean program

-`bean` assumes the interpretation of the numeric type `num` as the set of real numbers ℝ with the relative precision (RP) metric given in Section 2 of the paper.
+Bean assumes the interpretation of the numeric type `num` as the set of real numbers ℝ with the relative precision (RP) metric given in Section 2 of the paper.
 Under this assumption, Bean can generate sound relative error bounds using the analysis described by Olver [44].
 Soundness of the error bounds inferred by Bean is guaranteed by Section 6.2 of the paper.